How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each bright yellow, oval, biconvex, film-coated tablet engraved "CLA250" on one side and plain on the other side contains clarithromycin 250 mg.
+Each bright yellow, oval, biconvex, film-coated tablet engraved "CLA250" on one side and plain on the other side contains 250 mg of clarithromycin.
 Nonmedicinal ingredients: crospovidone, magnesium stearate, stearic acid, colloidal silicon dioxide, hydroxyethyl cellulose, polyethylene glycol, titanium dioxide, D&C Yellow No. 10, and sunset yellow.

-Each light yellow, capsule-shaped, biconvex, film-coated tablet engraved "CLA500" on one side and plain on the other side contains clarithromycin 500 mg.
+Each light yellow, capsule-shaped, biconvex, film-coated tablet engraved "CLA500" on one side and plain on the other side contains 500 mg of clarithromycin.
 Nonmedicinal ingredients: crospovidone, magnesium stearate, stearic acid, colloidal silicon dioxide, hydroxyethyl cellulose, polyethylene glycol, titanium dioxide, and D&C Yellow No. 10.

 How should I use this medication?